-- 4.1 The designated safeguarding lead will: - Ensure the school's safeguarding and child protection policies are known, understood and used appropriately. - Ensure the school's safeguarding and child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies regarding this. - Ensure the safeguarding and child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this. - Link with the East Sussex LSCB to make sure staff are aware of any training opportunities and the latest local policies on local safeguarding arrangements.
+- 4.1 The designated safeguarding lead will: - Ensure the schools safeguarding and child protection policies are known, understood and used appropriately. - Ensure the schools safeguarding and child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies regarding this. - Ensure the safeguarding and child protection policy is available publicly and parents are aware that referrals about suspected abuse or neglect may be made and the role of the school in this. - Link with the ESSCP to make sure staff are aware of any training opportunities and the latest local policies on local safeguarding arrangements. - Help promote stronger educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced with teachers and school leadership staff. - This will include ensuring that the school, and staff, know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children. - Ensure that staff understand that children who have a social worker due to safeguarding or welfare needs may need this help due to abuse, neglect and complex family circumstances.
+A child's experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning behaviour and positive mental health.